 Meniscus Injuries (Cartilage)

 Your meniscus can tear in a variety of ways.
 With a mild injury, our team may find a small tear along the edge of the meniscus that can simply be trimmed smooth.
-With a severe injury, the tear is larger often involving most of the meniscus.
-With more meniscus damage, you may experience more swelling, discomfort, and a longer recovery.
+With a severe injury, the tear is often larger, involving most of the meniscus.
+With more severe meniscus damage, you may experience more swelling, discomfort, and a longer recovery.

 It is important to know that if your meniscus is repaired, an open incision might be used and you will have a prolonged recovery period with up to six weeks on crutches and up to six months of restricted activities.
 This procedure can still fail, and require further surgery.

-Wear and Tear Problems
+Wear & Tear Problems

-With mild wear and tear we may find worn or cracked surface cartilage.
-With severe wear and tear the surface cartilage may be completely worn through to expose the bones of your knees.
+With mild wear and tear, we may find worn or cracked surface cartilage.
+With severe wear and tear, the surface cartilage may be completely worn through to expose the bones of your knees.
 Loose bodies of cartilage, bone spurs (excess bone growth), and meniscus damage are also common.
 (In these severe cases, the arthroscope cannot be expected to relieve symptoms, and further surgery at a later date may be required) The arthroscopic examination, however, helps in the planning and timing of future surgery.

 Surface Cartilage Surgery